 Our retail revenue increased to \$77.3 million for the year ended December 31, 2011 as compared with \$38.4 million for the prior year due to growth in both the individual sessions and subscriptions.
-Revenue from individual sessions and subscriptions increased to \$50.7 million and \$26.5 million, respectively, for the year ended December 31, 2011 from \$33.3 million and \$5.1 million for the prior year due primarily to the expansion of our footprint across a larger number of aircraft and increased passenger awareness.
-The increase in subscription revenue in 2011 was also due in part to the fact that revenue in 2011 included a full year of revenue from our monthly subscription product, whereas the amount of subscription revenue in 2010 only reflected a partial year of revenue from our monthly subscription product, whereas the amount of subscription product in October 2011.
+Revenue from individual sessions and subscriptions increased to \$52.9 million and \$24.4 million, respectively, for the year ended December 31, 2011 from \$33.3 million and \$5.1 million for the prior year due primarily to the expansion of our footprint across a larger number of aircraft and increased passenger awareness.
+The increase in subscription revenue in 2011 was also due in part to the fact that revenue in 2011 included a full year of revenue from our monthly subscription product, whereas the amount of subscription revenue in 2010 only reflected a partial year of revenue from our monthly subscription product, which was introduced in April 2010.
+We also introduced our annual subscription product in October 2011.
 Our non-retail revenue decreased to \$4.2 million for the year ended December 31, 2011 from \$9.0 million for the prior year due primarily to the large sponsorship in the fourth quarter of 2010.
 We did not have a sponsorship of similar magnitude during 2011.
 Sponsorship revenue accounted for approximately 75% and 98% of non-retail revenue for the years ended December 31, 2011 and 2010, respectively.